wearebraid/content.soteris.co/pages/index/02-vision.md

 # Our Vision

 Soteris delivers AI-based pricing software to the insurance industry.
-We’re working hard to revolutionize the entire insurance value-chain and would love to stay in touch with updates.
+We are working hard to revolutionize the entire insurance value-chain and would love to stay in touch with updates.